Hagan-Graham Creeks

 The Challenge

 The watershed is impacted by a variety of human uses, including industry and agriculture.
 Pollution is entering the watershed through the storm-drain system.
-Consistently high pollution levels, including heavy metals, hydrocarbons and fecal coliforms, have been measured from a culvert that drains the west side of the Keating industrial area.
+Consistently high pollution levels, including heavy metals, hydrocarbons, and fecal coliforms, have been measured from a culvert that drains the west side of the Keating industrial area.

 Graham Creek once flowed through old-growth Douglas fir forests and a biologically rich wetland on its way to Saanich Inlet.
 Over the last 100 years, these conditions steadily disappeared, as forests were cleared and the stream was straightened for more rapid drainage.
 As stream health declined, so did the presence of fish.